Naravas

-Naravas (Old Libyan: Nrbs(h); 𐤍𐤓𐤅𐤈, nrwt) was a 3rd Century BCE Numidian chief who fought in the Mercenary War, he first joined the rebels, but changed sides in 239 BCE.
+Naravas (Numidian: ⵏⵔⴱⵙ, Nrbs(h); 𐤍𐤓𐤅𐤈, nrwt) was a Numidian prince of the 3rd century BCE, occasionally referred to as a king, descending from the Massylian royal dynasty of Eastern Numidia.
+He played a pivotal role in the Mercenary War (241–238 BCE), initially joining the Libyan rebels before later aligning with Carthage, an alliance that significantly shifted the balance of power during the conflict.
+Naravas was the son of Zelalsan II, the uncle of the Numidian King Masinissa, and the son-in-law of the Carthaginian general Hamilcar.

 Alliance with Hamilcar Barca

 During the Mercenary War, Naravas had joined the army of Spendius.
 During a critical time, he switched his allegiance to Hamilcar Barca of Carthage.

 In 239 BC, he arrived at Hamilcar's camp with 2,000 horsemen.
 This probably saved the Carthaginian army from destruction.
 His troops pushed back the mercenaries of Mathos, the Libyan chief, at the Battle of Bagradas River.
 After the battle, he took possession of the town of Utica.

 Family

-Naravas married the third daughter of Hamilcar Barca, the sister of Hannibal.
-Her name is unknown, but Gustave Flaubert gave her the name Salammbo in his novel of that name.
+Naravas married one of Hamilcar Barca's daughters, who was also a sister of Hannibal.
+Her true name is unknown, but Gustave Flaubert gave her the name Salammbo in his novel of that name.